alesfav/alesfav.github.io/_pages/about.md

     # <p>Rte de la Sorge</p>
     # <p>1015 Lausanne, Switzerland</p>

-news: false # includes a list of news items
+news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

-Hey there!
-I’m a final-year PhD student at [EPFL](https://www.epfl.ch/en/), where I’m advised by [Matthieu Wyart](https://physics-astronomy.jhu.edu/directory/matthieu-wyart/) and [Pascal Frossard](https://www.epfl.ch/labs/lts4/people/people-current/frossard/).
-During my PhD, I interned as an applied scientist at Amazon’s [AWS AI Labs](https://aws.amazon.com/) with [Stefano Soatto](https://www.amazon.science/author/stefano-soatto)’s team.
+I’m a final-year PhD student at [EPFL](https://www.epfl.ch/en/) in Switzerland, working with [Matthieu Wyart](https://physics-astronomy.jhu.edu/directory/matthieu-wyart/) and [Pascal Frossard](https://www.epfl.ch/labs/lts4/people/people-current/frossard/). **This fall, I will join the [University of Cambridge](https://www.cam.ac.uk/) as a Research Associate and *Physics-AI Fellow*.**

-I work on the **physics of machine learning and intelligence**, investigating the fundamental principles that underlie learning in artificial intelligence systems.
-What makes natural data learnable?
-How is the structure of the world represented within AI models?
-How does performance scale with both model and data size?
-Right now, I study compositional aspects of **diffusion and deep generative models** across vision and language modalities.
-Additionally, I work on **post-training** modeling strategies to edit and disentangle neural representations, improving alignment and enabling model merging.
+My research aims to deepen the scientific understanding of **AI and deep learning**, often drawing on methods from **statistical physics**.
+I am currently focused on generative models -- in particular, continuous and discrete **diffusion models** -- and the science of **post-training**, including large-scale model editing and merging.

-Before my PhD, I completed a joint Master’s degree in **theoretical physics** from Sorbonne Université, Politecnico di Torino, SISSA, and ICTP.
+Previously, I interned as an Applied Scientist in the Fundamental Research team at [Amazon's AWS AI Labs](https://aws.amazon.com/) in the Bay Area, and completed my studies in **theoretical physics** at Sorbonne, Politecnico di Torino, SISSA, and ICTP.